Ibrahim2750mi/Blitzkrieg/README.md

 `py -m pip install -r requirements.txt`<br>
 `py game.py`<br>

+# Playing the Game

+You can manage your kingdom by clicking on the office, building an army building is important.
+Buildings like hospital, finance office can provide some kingdom boost (although I had to cut off some features due to time limit).
+You can open the menu by clicking on the cog wheel icon on the top left of the screen.
+You can go to battle by clicking on the map button, winning battles is your main objective and taking all the cities under your control.
+Some features were not implemented like dialogues, generals etc. You may see alot of redundant code that is because, they might have been used if I had more time.
+Anyway good luck winning your kingdom back from your evil twin.

+Cheat:
+When in battle press "w" to kill all enemies.

 # Credits

 1. Assets located in `\resource` and `\units` are taken from https://github.com/yairm210/Unciv/